juglab/napari-n2v/docs/documentation.md

 - `Model`:
 Select a `.h5` or `.biomage.io.zip` file to retrain a model.
 The models should be compatible.
 The plugin will automatically search for a `config.json` file in the same folder and throw an error if not found.
+- `Use N2V2`:
+Use a variant of N2V2 that mitigates check-board artefacts.
+This variant uses a slightly different architecture and a `median` pixel manipulator.
+This is currently only possible in 2D.
 - `U-Net depth`:
 Depth of the underlying U-Net architecture.
 Larger architectures are capable of generalizing better but are more complex to train.
 - `U-Net kernel size`: